kalendar/assessments/srl/motivation/anxiety/low.md

 Although anxiety like Sal's can be debilitating, the good news is that there are many ways to lower anxiety in school and to improve performance.

-To lower your test anxiety, you can:
+To lower your test anxiety, click on the Do button below and try out the recommendations found there.

-1. Use relaxation techniques to reduce uncomfortable feelings and to increase your focus.
-2. Learn how to say positive things to yourself about your likelihood of success.
-3. Create schedules and plan study times so you don't have to worry about getting everything done.